Skip to Content

 FFO Outside

-Come by our fly shop for great gifts and the best fly fishing equipment and gear available.
+Come by our fly shop, The Fly Fishing Outpost, for all the best fly fishing equipment and gear available.
 Located at Bishop’s Lodge in Santa Fe (1297 Bishop's Lodge Road), it is an amazing spot right on the bottom pool of a stream - you can try out a new fly rod on the water.

 We have lots of flies, rods & reels, waders, vests and packs, fishing clothing, cool hats, New Mexico fishing licenses and much more...